fbhs-cs/purdys-puzzles/README.md

 # Mr. Purdy's CS Puzzles

-This is a collection of the monthly puzzles that I put up on the chalk board outside of my classroom.
+This is a collection of the monthly puzzles that I usually put up on the chalk board outside of my classroom.
 The puzzles are sorted by month.
 Solutions are provided *after* the month in which the puzzle was posted has ended.

 ## 2020 - 2021 Monthly Puzzles
 * [October 2020](./Puzzles/2020-10/README.md)

+## What to do
+When you think you have a solution, please e-mail me (cpurdy@flourbluffschools.net) the solution along with an explanation of what you did to get that solution.
+Please attach or link any program(s) you may have written to solve the problem.

 ## Monthly Solvers 2020-2021